Arizona ban on mask mandates took away mother’s ‘ability to keep my kids safe’ at school, she says

 Arizona is one of at least seven states that have barred mask mandates in schools through bills or executive orders, which has prompted a tense debate nationwide about whether officials should allow each school district to decide its own health policies.

-Bergin said that she is working with parents, health professionals and experts who are pressuring Ducey and the Arizona Health Department, and that she will send a letter urging them to implement mask requirements and other policies for unvaccinated students.
+Bergin said that she is working with parents, health professionals and experts who are pressuring Ducey and the Arizona Department of Health Services, and that she will send a letter urging them to implement mask requirements and other policies for unvaccinated students.

 On Sunday night, Bergin planned to take her daughter’s temperature and give her a rapid coronavirus test to help her decide whether the girl will return to school on Monday.